 The students worked best at practical, small group tasks with a digital element.
 They regularly used YouTube to access digital content, and had camera experience through working on their school TV show.
-The teacher decided to build on the strengths and experiences of the students and create YouTube videos to capture mathematical thinking.
-By using YouTube videos with students in the lower maths groups, she hoped to reinforce classroom learning, and boost confidence levels of learners.
+The teacher decided to build on students' strengths and experiences by creating videos to capture mathematical thinking.
+By using YouTube videos with students, she hoped to reinforce classroom learning, and boost confidence levels of learners.

 The students were engaged in a range of activities that exposed them to different mathematical strategies.
-As students worked with the teacher in small groups, they were asked to share the strategy they liked best which was recorded in a group scrapbook.
+As students worked with the teacher in small groups, they were asked to share the strategy they liked best, which was recorded in their group scrapbook.

 Four students were asked to record their methods on camera.
 As one student explained the steps taken to solve a mathematical problem, another student recorded the working on a whiteboard.
 When ready, they were filmed separately.
 This produced two films; one of a student speaking to the camera, and one of a student documenting the steps on a whiteboard.

 Video footage was edited through iMovie .
 Using the "picture in picture" tool in iMovie, the footage of the students speaking was added to the top right corner of the whiteboard videos.
 The teacher filmed herself directly into iMovie introducing the four students and the maths problem that they were solving.